IHE Devices

 Appendix A — Proposed Messages

-The descriptions of these messages do not repeat all information in the related sections of the PCD TF-2 or the base HL7 specifications, which should be consulted for additional details.
+The descriptions of these messages do not repeat all information in the related sections of the DEV TF-2 or the base HL7 specifications, which should be consulted for additional details.
 The base version of HL7 used in IHE PCD Profiles is version 2.6; however, this profile uses the semantics of the PRT segment which was not introduced until version 2.7 and not extended with full details of the Unique Device Identifier until version 2.8.2.

 A.1 Communicate and Report Association State

 As all of the use cases identified in this profile can be considered observations (it was observed that device d1 was connected to patient p1 starting at t1 and ending at t2), the ORU message structure is used throughout this profile to manage associations.
 This description is also applicable to an Communicate Device-Patient Disassociation scenario – the only difference between the Association and Disassociation messages is the content of OBX-5.
 The Message Structure and attendant notes also serve to specify the segment pattern to be expected in Report Association State [DEV-52] messages.
-The prototype for the IHE Patient Care Device observations in this profile is the [PCD-01] in the Device Enterprise Communication Profile (PCD TF-2: 3.1), which implementers should familiarize themselves with – it consists of useful background information and contains details on some fields that are not covered in this profile.
+The prototype for the IHE Patient Care Device observations in this profile is the [PCD-01] in the Device Enterprise Communication Profile (DEV TF-2: 3.1), which implementers should familiarize themselves with – it consists of useful background information and contains details on some fields that are not covered in this profile.

 Communicate and Report Association messages for DEV-51 and DEV-52 transactions, respectively, use the same structure, with the following differences that pertain to DEV-52: